Tropical Agriculture and the Environment Student Handbook

 • Kokua Program (Disability Access Services) is UH Mānoa’s primary campus unit responsible for providing disability access services to students with disabilities toward equal opportunity.

-• Learning Assistance Center provides tutoring, workshops, Supplemental Instruction (SI), and one-on-one appointments in which students learn appropriate study strategies and problem solving skills to achieve their academic goals.
+• Academic Resource Center provides tutoring, workshops, Supplemental Instruction (SI), and one-on-one appointments in which students learn appropriate study strategies and problem solving skills to achieve their academic goals.

 • Mānoa Advising Center is an advising office for exploratory students who have not yet declared a major.
 MAC assists exploratory students with their major selection process by presenting options and providing general education advising.